TillMueller/TillMueller/README.md

 - Minimal kernel for virtual machine file injection via HTTP or using a filesystem overlay provided in the `initrd`.
 Created as part of my Bachelor seminar
   - [https://git.gento0.de/till/network-boot](https://git.gento0.de/till/network-boot)
   - [https://git.gento0.de/till/network-boot-http](https://git.gento0.de/till/network-boot-http)
 - Additionally, I attended the following classes and created solutions for their respective assignments.
-However, since the same exercises are still used in at least some of them, these repsitories are not public available
+However, since the same exercises are still used in at least some of them, these repsitories are not publicly available
   - Advanced Topics of Software Engineering
   - Numerical Programming
   - Cloud Computing